Backpack vs Suitcase – Which One Should You Choose?

 Because you need to carry your bag, you are more likely to pack or keep just the essential stuff.
 Call it a minimalist style by default – this is definitely a pro.

 You can compress your backpack by making it smaller.
-Most backpacks these days have inside and outside straps to compress it.
+Most backpacks these days have inside and outside straps to compress them.
 So when you’re wearing all your warm clothes, you’ll end up with a smaller bag.
 Something that is impossible to do with a suitcase.

 You will have to carry your stuff on your back.
 This one is obvious and all pro-suitcase users.